ThobiasKnudsen/Logos/README.md

 ## Overview

+IN PROGRESS

-LOGOS is an open-source, high-performance mathematical computation and visualization tool inspired by GeoGebra and MATLAB.
+LOGOS will be a high-performance mathematical computation and visualization tool inspired by GeoGebra and MATLAB.
 It provides an interactive environment for exploring geometry, algebra, numerical analysis, and vector-based graphics.
-Built in pure C for maximum efficiency, LOGOS leverages modern concurrency (via Userspace RCU), GPU-accelerated rendering (SDL3 + shaders), and advanced memory management to handle complex computations and visualizations smoothly.
+The biggest feature will be a clean and logically consisten syntax all the way through at the same time being made in a general way so that coplex problems doesnt become a limitation.
+Built in pure C and not rust becasue of possible runtime compilation and linking.
+LOGOS leverages modern concurrency (via Userspace RCU), GPU-accelerated rendering (SDL3 + shaders), and advanced memory management to handle complex computations, visualizations smoothly and multithreaded scenarios.

-Key highlights:
-- **Interactive Geometry**: Draw and manipulate vector paths, curves, and shapes with real-time feedback.
-- **Numerical Computing**: Compute constants (e.g., π via high-precision methods), solve equations, and perform matrix operations.
-- **Cross-Platform**: Runs on Windows, macOS, and Linux with native performance.
-- **Extensible**: Thread-safe data structures for custom math libraries and plugins.
-- **Visual Rendering**: Shader-based graphics for 2D/3D math visualizations.

-LOGOS is designed for educators, students, and researchers who need a lightweight yet powerful alternative to bloated math software.

-## Features

-- **Core Math Primitives**: Vector operations (`vec.c`), path manipulation (`vec_path.c`), and type-safe data handling (`type.c`).
-- **Concurrent Data Management**: Lock-free hash tables (`tsm.c`) for thread-safe storage of mathematical objects.
-- **High-Precision Logging & Debugging**: Configurable logging (`tklog.c`) with memory tracking and scope tracing.
-- **GPU Integration**: Real-time shader compilation and execution for dynamic visualizations.
-- **Testing Suite**: Built-in unit tests for concurrency safety, memory leaks, and core algorithms.
-- **Offline Builds**: Dependencies fetched once via CMake, then built disconnected for reproducible environments.

 ## Requirements